aazuspan/snazzy/README.md

 var snazzy = require("users/aazuspan/snazzy:styles");
 ```

-Add a single style from [Snazzy Maps](https://snazzymaps.com/explore) by copying the URL and pasting in your Earth Engine script:
+Add a style from [Snazzy Maps](https://snazzymaps.com/explore) to your map by copying the URL and pasting in your Earth Engine script:

 ```javascript
 snazzy.addStyle("https://snazzymaps.com/style/235815/retro");